Magnesium for ADHD in Children: Can It Help Calm Hyperactivity? (2026 Research Update)

 1. Pair Magnesium with Vitamin B6

-• Action step: Encourage safe sunlight exposure and include foods like egg yolks, fortified dairy, and fatty fish.
+Practical tip: Encourage safe sunlight exposure and include foods like egg yolks, fortified dairy products, and fatty fish.

-• Action step: Replace sugary snacks with fruits, nuts, or whole grains.
+Practical tip: Replace sugary snacks with fruits, nuts, seeds, or whole grains whenever possible.

 5. Avoid Excess Caffeine and Soda

-• The science: Caffeine and phosphates in soft drinks can interfere with magnesium balance and increase its loss from the body.
+Soft drinks containing phosphates and caffeine can interfere with magnesium balance and increase its excretion.

 7-Day Magnesium-Rich Diet Plan for ADHD Kids